veraPDF/verapdf-crawler/docs/VAGRANT.md

 ------------
 - Debian
 - nginx
+- MySQL for database
-- Java 7 (for Heretrix) and Java 8 (for the application)
+- Java 8 for Heritrix and the application
-- Heretrix
+- Heritrix
 - veraPDF

 Pre-requisites